brain-workshop/brainworkshop/Readme.txt

 4.3:

-* Variable n-back levels can be used with any game mode by pressing V.
+* Variable n-back levels can be used with any game mode by pressing V in the Choose Game Mode screen.

 * Sounds for the auditory n-back task can be selected by pressing S.